Existence and uniqueness for non-Markovian triangular quadratic BSDEs: Introduction

 BSDEs were first introduced by Bismut in \cite{Bis73}, who studied linear BSDEs in the context of stochastic control.
 In \cite{Pardoux-Peng}, Pardoux and Peng treated a general class of Lipschitz BSDEs, proving well-posedness of \eqref{introbsde} when $\xi \in L^2$.
 In \cite{Kobylanski}, Kobylanski provided an existence and uniqueness result for quadratic BSDEs in dimension one, under the assumption that $\xi$ is bounded.
 Quadratic systems have proved more challenging, and in fact a non-existence example in \cite{FreRei11} shows that a full generalization of Kobylanski's existence result to quadratic systems is impossible.
 In order to obtain existence results for quadratic BSDE systems, it is therefore necessary to make additional assumptions on the driver $f$ or the terminal condition $\xi$.
 One possibility is to impose smallness, as in \cite{Tevzadze}, where a fixed point argument is used to prove existence for quadratic systems when $\xi$ is small enough in $L^{\infty}$.

 Another possibility is to make additional structural assumptions on the driver.
-For example, in the Markovian setting, \cite{xing2018} establishes existence under a general structural constraint, namely the existence of a ``Lyapunov function" together with a condition called a-priori boundedness (AB) which can be used to produce a nice approximation scheme.
-For non-Markovian equations, some existence results have been obtained for ``diagonally quadratic" drivers (see \cite{HuTan16} and \cite{fanhutang}) and for drivers whose nonlinearity has a ``quadratic linear" form\footnote{We are following \cite{xing2018} by using the name quadratic linear to refer to the drivers studied in \cite{Nam19}, but the name is not actually used in \cite{Nam19}} (see \cite{Nam19}).
-We note that both quadratic linear drivers and diagonally quadratic drivers admit Lyapunov functions, as shown in \cite{xing2018}, so the basic structural assumption of \cite{xing2018} is more general than those studied in \cite{HuTan16}, \cite{fanhutang}, and \cite{Nam19}.
-This fact highlights the difficulties presented by the non-Markovian setting, where the connection to PDEs through the non-linear Feynman-Kac formula is not available.
+For example, in the Markovian setting, \cite{xing2018} establishes existence under a general structural constraint.
+For non-Markovian equations, some existence results have been obtained for ``diagonally quadratic" drivers (see \cite{HuTan16} and \cite{fanhutang}) and for drivers whose nonlinearity has a ``quadratic linear" form \footnote{We are following \cite{xing2018} by using the name quadratic linear to refer to the drivers studied in \cite{Nam19}, but the name is not actually used in \cite{Nam19}} (see \cite{Nam19}).

 The applications of quadratic BSDEs to stochastic optimal control, stochastic games, and financial economics (see, e.g. \cite{El-Karoui-Hamadene}, \cite{Cheridito-et.al}, \cite{Espinosa-Touzi}) and \cite{kardaras2017incomplete}), as well as to partial differential equations and even stochastic differential geometry (see \cite{Darling}) have been well-documented.
 Indeed, in \cite{pen99}, Peng lists existence for quadratic systems of BSDEs among the most important open questions in the field.
 This paper is motivated in part by the many applications of BSDEs, but also by the need for new probabilistic tools to study non-Markovian quadratic BSDEs.